 - Dialogue with an engineer or engineering education guest speaker

 - Analyze the four completed engineering design challenges using the Knowles Engineering Complexity Rubric

 - Iterate your engineering design diagram

-- Plan a content-based engineering design challenge to present on Day 4
+- Plan a content-based engineering design challenge to present to workshop participants

 Day 4: How will I teach and assess engineering design?

 - Edit a digitized, graphic-designed version of your engineering design diagram